‘America’s Got Talent’ Winner Reveals The Surprising Way She’ll Spend $1 Million Prize

 — Vaughn Ramdeen (@vaughnramdeen) September 21, 2017

 HollywoodLifers, are you loving Darci’s answer as much as us!
+What would you spend the prize money on?!
 Let us know below!